rc-devs/daily-task-manager/daily-task-manager/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Project Overview, Notes, CRUD Functionality (rc-devs)

+## Project Overview

+This daily task manager was not my original plan for my personal project in this course.
+It started out as a way to practice using services and templates, concepts I had been struggling with, but in that practice it become semi-functional so I ran with it!

+The manager is simple; a single user is given a default array of daily tasks that they can read, and from there they can add new tasks or delete tasks as they choose.
+They can also update the 'status' of the tasks, and the card on which the task is displayed changes to a corresponding color.

+While the app is not super streamlined and pleasing to the eye, it is basically functional.
+I have actually been using it as part of my morning routine, part testing and (surprisingly!) part convenience.

+I plan on adding other features to this app, and am currently working on these in the dev branch.

-## Development Notes (Non-Angular)
+## Project Development Notes (Non-Angular; rc-devs)

 Using the development tools has been extremely helpful with this project.
-It can be difficult at times to intuitively identify where elements of the code are displaying when multiple components are being rendered.
+It can be difficult at times to intuitively identify where elements of the code are displaying when multiple components are being rendered, but the dev tools help to solve that issue.

-In addition to our class, rewatching video lectures and reading through the angular documentation (https://angular.dev) has been crucial for this to be anywhere near functional 🫡.
+In addition to our class, rewatching video lectures from Max at Academind (https://github.com/mschwarzmueller) and reading through the angular documentation (https://angular.dev) has been crucial for this to be anywhere near functional 🫡.

+## CRUD Functionality (Non-Angular; rc-devs)

+C - Add New Task; input task name and description
+R - Read the default array and newly created tasks in the browser U - Change Status; select new status from drop-down and click change status D - Delete; delete any default or added task